konstfish/multi-tenant-observability/prometheus/README.md

 # Prometheus

-See the [blog post](xxx link here) for a detailed rundown on how to deploy this setup.
-These manifests will produce a Prometheus instance, Thanos components & a querier frontend which provides access to tenants, segregated by their namespaces.
+See the [blog post](https://konst.fish/blog/Multi-Tenant-Prometheus-on-Kubernetes) for a detailed rundown on how to deploy this setup.
+These manifests will produce a Prometheus instance, Thanos components & a querier frontend which provides isolated access for tenants, split by their namespaces.

 ## Structure